projectitis/libxm_t3/README.md

 * **example01_play_xm** Loads and plays an XM module in original format.
 106kB of flash and 126kB of RAM used
 * **example02_play_xmize** Loads and plays an XM module in libxmize format.
 104kB of flash and 10kB of RAM used

+## Teensy port details

+The following is a list of broad changes to the original code to support the Teensy microprocessor board:

+* Ensure structs aligned on word boundaries to avoid unaligned reads
+* Changed stdout debug functions to use serial
+* Changed libxmize code to outout header file code to serial instead of save a file
+* Thanks to Artefact2, wrote a libxmize loader that uses 90% less RAM for playback
+* Added a player based on IntervalTimer and ring buffer

+### Todo

+* Implement seek (jumping to arbitrary parts of the song)
+* Loading from SD card
+* More examples

 ## Authors

 * **Romain "Artefact2" Dalmaso** - *Initial work* - [artefact2@gmail.com](mailto:artefact2@gmail.com)